Amankumar006/online-learning-plateform/src/documentation.md

     -   `actions.ts`: Defines all Next.js Server Actions, which serve as the primary "API layer" called by the client components.
     -   `storage.ts`: Contains functions for uploading files (images, audio) to Firebase Storage.
 -   **/src/ai**: The dedicated module for all AI-related functionality.
-    -   `genkit.ts`: Initializes and configures the global Genkit instance and plugins.
+    -   `ai.ts`: The main entry point and service configuration.
+    -   `core`: Contains the custom AI provider logic and flow helpers.
-    -   `flows`: Contains individual Genkit flows, each responsible for a specific AI task (e.g., `generate-lesson-content.ts`, `buddy-chat.ts`).
+    -   `flows`: Contains individual AI flows, each responsible for a specific AI task (e.g., `generate-lesson-content.ts`, `buddy-chat.ts`).
     -   `tools`: Defines custom tools that AI flows can use, such as searching the web or creating a practice exercise.
     -   `schemas`: Contains Zod schemas for defining the input and output structures of AI flows and tools.
 -   **/src/hooks**: Custom React hooks for encapsulating complex client-side logic (e.g., `use-speech-recognition.ts`, `use-utility-sidebar.tsx`).